-Theses and dissertations are to be paginated as follows:
+Theses and dissertations are to be paginated in three sections as follows:

-Preliminary pagination: The title, copyright, and approval pages are counted in the pagination, but the number is NOT printed on the page.
-The remaining preliminary pages are numbered with lower-case Roman numerals centered at the bottom of the page below the margin line.
-Page number labeling will begin with lower case Roman numeral iv.
+- 1. Preliminary pagination: The title, copyright, and approval pages are counted in the pagination, but the number is NOT printed on the page. - 2.
+The remaining preliminary pages are numbered with lower case Roman numerals centered at the bottom of the page below the margin line.
+Page number labeling will begin with lower case Roman numeral iv. - 3.
 Main body: Numbered with Arabic numerals beginning with page 1 of the introduction and continuing throughout, including text, figures, bibliography, and appendices.

-Page numbers are centered at the bottom of the page, below the margin line (centered between the bottom margin and the bottom of the page.)
-All pages except the title page, copyright page, and signature approval page have page number labels.
+Page numbers are centered at the bottom of the page, below the margin line, centered between the bottom margin and the bottom of the page.
+All pages except the title page, copyright page, and signature approval page have page numbers printed on them.
 The numbers should appear without periods, parentheses, or dashes.